ehanson8/text-audio-image-processing-python-scripts/README.md

 # text-audio-image-processing

-Note: Upgraded to Python 3 in 02/2019
+**Note**: Upgraded to Python 3 in 02/2019.
+The Python 2.x version can be downloaded [here](https://github.com/ehanson8/text-audio-image-processing/releases)

 Scripts for processing audio and images